 In the physical retail world, the steps to complete a purchase are obvious: walk up to the check-out area, hand over your money or use a card or digital pay system at the register, and then walk out with your items.

-This step is even more important if you’re selling a service as opposed to a tangible product that can be sent through the mail.
-Whether it’s a kickoff call, a scheduling link, or a form to fill out, try to schedule the beginning of the service as quickly as you can after receiving payment to inspire trust and win repeat business.
+This step is even more important if you’re selling a service as opposed to a physical product that can be sent through the mail.
+Whether it’s for a fundraiser, an eBook, or an upcoming event, it’s essential to keep your customers and donors in the loop.

 Think about other company-relevant content that a customer might be interested in.
 Do you have any recent blog posts that relate to the product or service they’ve just purchased?
 Are you getting ready to host a virtual meet-up where customers can ask questions and exchange best practices?
 Even if it’s not directly relevant to the specific product or service they just bought, it makes sense to include a small sampling of other company updates or content pieces.

 Don’t go overboard, though – a sentence or two with a hyperlink, and/or a clickable visual graphic will be plenty for one email.
-It’s a receipt, not an email newsletter – most people won’t be expecting a flood of information about your business.
-But since you already have their business, as well as their eyeballs – Forbes reports that email receipt and tracking notification open rates can be as high as 80% – it makes sense to drop in a few bits of info about your business.
+Remember that it’s a receipt, not an eNewletter so most people won’t be expecting a flood of information about your business.

 6. Keep it concise and clean